OrcunColak/spring-jpa-tutorial/README.md

 # Introduction
 This project demonstrates
-- JPA OneToOne with Shared Primary Key.
+- JPA OneToOne with Shared Primary Key for Employee + ParkingSpace
-- Composite primary key with @IdClass annotation
+- Composite primary key with @IdClass annotation for CartItem
+- Many To Many for Company + Projects

 # H2
 Go to